WillNickols/dinemites/README.md

-The third model for distinguishing new from persistent infections is a clustering model that, for each subject, clusters alleles according to co-occurrence, finds optimal probabilities each allele is present in each cluster and each cluster is present at each time point, uses these to calculate the probability an allele is new.
+The third model for distinguishing new from persistent infections is a clustering model that, for each subject, clusters alleles according to co-occurrence, finds optimal probabilities each allele is present in each cluster and each cluster is present at each time point, and uses these to calculate the probability an allele is new.
 ```
 n_cores <- ifelse(detectCores() > 1, 2, 1)
 cl <- makeCluster(n_cores)